Table of Contents

 Obtaining a Code Signing Certificate

-To use SafeNet for code signing, you will need a valid code signing certificate from a trusted Certificate Authority.
+To use SafeNet for code signing, you will get a code signing certificate from the best code signing certificate providers.
 The main options are:

 • Buy from a public CA like Comodo, DigiCert, GlobalSign, etc. This allows your Code to be trusted by default on most devices.